 Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

 npm run dev

 By default, the project will run on port 3000.
-Open your browser and visit to http://localhost:3000.
+Open your browser and visit http://localhost:3000.
 You should see the page displayed as:

+Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide